Raccoon Butterflyfish MED

 The natural habit for this species is in shallow seaward reefs, lagoons, and channels.
 They can be found and depths of between 15-70 meters but are most common in depths of up to 30 meters.

-Raccoon Butterflyfish originate from the Indo-Pacific region, including Africa, Fiji, Maldives, Indonesia, and Hawaii.
-It can also be found in the South East Atlantic around South Africa.
+Raccoon Butterflyfish originates from the Indo-Pacific region, including Africa, Fiji, Maldives, Indonesia, and Hawaii.
+It can also be found in the Southeast Atlantic around South Africa.

 Tank Recommendations for the Raccoon Butterflyfish

 The smallest tank size you should keep these Butterflyfish in is 125 gallons (473 liters).

 Raccoon Butterflyfish will eat corals and invertebrates, so they are not considered reef safe.
 A Fish Only With Live Rock environment is recommended.

 A suitable aquarium should have plenty of rock for grazing and shelter, sand and coral mix substrate, as well as a large area of open space for swimming.

 Raccoon Butterflyfish are best suited to sharing a fish-only tank with peaceful tank buddies.
 Ideally, a fish-only tank as it will eat crustaceans and is not reef or coral safe.

 The Racoon Butterflyfish has a peaceful temperament and can be housed with other Butterflyfish.

 Raccoon Butterflyfish can be housed with conspecifics.
 Other suitable tank buddies include smaller, non-aggressive fish such as Gobies, Fairy Basslets, and Fairy Wrasse.

 Caution is advised if housing this species with semi-aggressive fish such as Anthias, Clownfish, Angels, Tangs, and large Wrasse.